top of page

 5. and if we say that every verse that contradicts science and ethics is a 'wrong translation', instead of saying that it is a wrong and problematic verse, then do we really derive our morality from the verses or do we attribute our own morality to the verses?

 With these questions in mind, we can start looking at verses in the Quran by reading its translation and understanding the meaning of certain words that are manipulated and adapted by Muslim scholars.
-We will then see that controversies and mistakes are openly covered up and any Muslim that understands this will only realize for how long he has been fooled.
+We will then see that controversies and mistakes are openly covered up by Muslim scholars and any Muslim who understands this will only realize for how long he has been fooled.
 After that, we can ask ourselves the most important question: can God make mistakes in the Book He revealed?

 Why is the Quran in Arabic?